MarcialRosales/maven-concourse-pipeline/README.md

 ## Set up
 We inherit the set up from the step `02_use_corporate_maven_repo` which gives us *Concourse* and *JFrog*.

-If we haven't launch our infrastucture yet, we can do it now:
+If we haven't launched our infrastucture yet, we can do it now:
 `nohup docker-compose up & `

 However, we need an account in *Cloud Foundry* where to push our application.
 For this demonstration project, we are going to use *Pivotal Web Service*.
-If you don't have a *PWS* account to go [https://run.pivotal.io/](https://run.pivotal.io/) and set up a free demo account.
+If you don't have a *PWS* account go to [https://run.pivotal.io/](https://run.pivotal.io/) and set up a free demo account.

 ## Pipeline explained

 We are going to introduce a new *Concourse* resource called [cf-resource](https://github.com/concourse/cf-resource) to publish our application's artifact (jar) to *Cloud Foundry*.

-### Declare deploy-to-cf as a cf-resource
+### Declare pcf-resource as a cf resource
-We don't need to declare `cf-resource` as a `resource-type` because it is one of the resource-types that *Concourse* recognizes out of the box.
-But we still need to declare a resource and configure it with our *Cloud Foundry* account details.
+We don't need to declare `cf` as a `resource-type` because it is one of the resource-types that *Concourse* recognizes out of the box.
+But we still need to declare a `cf` resource and configure it with our *Cloud Foundry* account details.

 **Note: We are building the entire pipeline from dev to prod in a single pipeline file.
-By all means, this is not the only way of doing it.
-You can certainly have one pipeline only for development and a separate one for deploying to production**
+This is not the only way of doing it.
+You can certainly have one pipeline  for development and a separate one for production**

 ```
 - name: pcf-resource